Petergatsby/GleepostAPI/readme.md

 token=[token]

 Longpoll will block until a message arrives for the current user (in any conversation).
-If no message arrives within 60s the connection will timeout.
+If no message arrives within 60s the response will be empty-object "{}".

 example responses:
 ```